 A 1991 issue of Ebony magazine lists Michael Jackson as one of the 100 most important black people of the 20h century.

 On March 5, 1992, he is offered the "Lifetime Achievement Award" by the National Association of Black Owned Broadcasters, at the organization’s eighth annual Communications Awards Dinner, at the Sheraton Washington Hotel in Washington D.C.
-The honor recompenses Jackson's 'contributions to pop music, culture, fashion and philantropy'.
-NABOB represents African-American radio and television station owners; a month before awarding the singer with the mentioned honor, the organization resolved a boycott against Sony Music Entertainment, citing discriminatory distribution and promotion of Jackson’s Epic album,"Dangerous".
+The honour recompenses Jackson's 'contributions to pop music, culture, fashion and philanthropy.
+NABOB represents African-American radio and television station owners; a month before awarding the singer with the mentioned honour, the organization resolved a boycott against Sony Music Entertainment, citing discriminatory distribution and promotion of Jackson’s Epic album,"Dangerous".
 Michael Jackson, himself, would cite similar issues with regard to the company 10 years later.

 In France, September 13, 1992, while on his 'Dangerous' Tour stop there, the singer receives backstage a cheque for his 'Heal the World Foundation' on behalf of some children.

-In Germany, August, 1992, on occasion of 'Bim Bam Bino", a German TV series for children, Michael Jackson, who is there to give a few Dangerous concerts in Cardiff, Bremen, Hamburg and Hamelin, is presented with a cheque by two puppets and five children for his 'Heal The World Foundation'.
-'Bim Bam Bino' had runned for ten years, from 1988 to 1998.
+In Germany, August 1992, on the occasion of 'Bim Bam Bino", a German TV series for children, Michael Jackson, who is there to give a few Dangerous concerts in Cardiff, Bremen, Hamburg and Hamelin, is presented with a cheque by two puppets and five children for his 'Heal The World Foundation.
+'Bim Bam Bino' had run for ten years, from 1988 to 1998.